wvanbreukelen/ZermeloRoosterPHP/README.md

 # ZermeloRoosterPHP

-A PHP wrapper for the Zermelo API to get information out of the Zermelo zportal.
+A PHP library for the Zermelo API to get information out of the Zermelo zportal.
 Let me know what you did build with it.
 I am really curious :)

 Create a pull request if you like to contribute, or create an issue if you expercience any issues so I can help you out :)